Dark Energy Equation of State from STF

 Add to §II (Cosmological Constant section) after the existing Ω_m discussion:

 The T² coupling structure further predicts the dark energy equation of state.
 From the coupling integral α(θ) = ∫₀^θ cos²θ’dθ’, the rate of change of Λ_eff vanishes at the current epoch (θ = π/2) because dα/dθ|_{π/2} = cos²(π/2) = 0.
 This gives w(z=0) = −1 exactly — not a coincidence but a consequence of the T² nodal structure placing the causal diamond boundary at the current epoch.
-At earlier epochs (z > 0), the coupling was accumulating, giving effective phantom behavior w(z) < −1 without a ghost field (DHOST Class Ia, GW170817-compatible).
+At earlier epochs (z > 0), the coupling was accumulating, giving effective phantom behavior w(z) < −1 (sign rigorous; magnitude conditional on T_compact, see §6.1) without a ghost field (DHOST Class Ia, GW170817-compatible).
 The trajectory has no phantom crossing — w = −1 today, monotonically more phantom in the past — consistent with the model-independent DESI pivot constraint (w(z=0.31) = −0.954 ± 0.024, 95% CI includes −1) and categorically different from the DESI CPL best-fit trajectory (w₀ = −0.752, crossing at z ≈ 0.4), which is a parametrization artifact of the strongly anticorrelated w₀-wₐ posterior.
-See supporting derivation STF_Dark_Energy_wz_Derivation_V0_1.md.
+The same T² nodal structure that gives w₀ = −1 also gives c_s²(z=0) = 1 exactly — perturbation stability is paired with the equation-of-state result.
+See supporting derivation STF_Dark_Energy_wz_Derivation_V0_2.md.

-For STF First Principles V7.0:
+For STF First Principles V7.9 (already integrated):

-Prediction 7 — Dark energy equation of state: w(z=0) = −1.000 exactly (from T² nodal structure); w(z) < −1 for z > 0 (effective phantom, ghost-free, DHOST Class Ia); no phantom crossing at any redshift.
+Prediction 7 — Dark energy equation of state: w(z=0) = −1.000 exactly (from T² nodal structure, V0.2 §3.1 — independent of T_compact); w(z) < −1 for all z > 0 (sign rigorous, V0.2 §3.2; magnitude conditional on T_compact, V0.2 §6.1); no phantom crossing at any redshift; perturbation stability c_s²(z=0) = 1 exactly (V0.2 §6.3, paired with w₀ = −1 by T² nodal structure).
 Testable by Euclid: σ(w₀) ≈ 0.01.
-Falsified if w₀ measured significantly above −1 at >3σ.
+Falsified at the structural level if w₀ measured significantly above −1 at >3σ.

 import numpy as np